 Symptoms of Colitis

 The symptoms of colitis are frequent excretion of loose and offensive stools containing mucus and traces of blood followed by fever.
 Discomfort and a sense of fullness are commonly present in the lower part of the abdomen.
-The discomfort is generally worse after meal and is relieved after passing stools.
+The discomfort is generally worse after the meal and is relieved after passing stools.
 The treatment lies in cleansing the entire system, particularly the colon and the whole intestinal tract thereby allowing the inflamed mucus membrane to heal.
 Then a well balaned diet of natural foods must be followed.
 Consult treatment chart.